 The West End’s second longest running play after The Mousetrap, it has also become part of the UK school curriculum for drama, and was propelled further into the mainstream thanks to the 2012 film adaptation starring Daniel Radcliffe.

-As it continues into the new decade, here’s everything audiences need to know about The Woman In Black.
+As it continues its reign of terror in 2021 and beyond, here’s everything you need to know about The Woman In Black.

 The story follows Arthur Kipps, a young lawyer tasked with sorting through the papers of a recently deceased client, Mrs Alice Drablow, in a far-flung location in the north of England.
 At her funeral he encounters the woman in black, whose very mention spreads fear throughout the locals.
 Alone, he must go to the isolated Eel Marsh House to manage Mrs Drablow’s estate.
 Terrorised by every new sighting of the frightful woman, he discovers more about her tragic past and the dire consequences she causes.

 In this ingenious stage adaptation, Arthur Kipps is first introduced as an older gentleman who has sought the help of an actor to tell the ghastly story that has been plaguing him since he was a young man.
 This framing device of a play within a play gives the audience a deft theatrical study in atmosphere, direction and suspense.

 Terence Wilton portrays the now older Arthur Kipps with Chris Gilling as his understudy.
 In the play within a play, he takes on all the various characters he met when he encountered the woman in black as a younger man.